AlexStarlight03/maisonneuve_icons/README.md

 # maisonneuve_icons
-icons for project by ChatGPT
+icons for coding projects at Maisonneuve, made by Alexandrine Dubé in Canvas